How to pass an MOT check

 By Daljinder Nagra

 If your car is more than three years old, an annual MOT check is a legal requirement to ensure it’s roadworthy.
-The maximum fee a garage is allowed to charge for an MOT is £54.85, but you’ll often see them advertised for around £35-£45 in order to attract and retain business.
+The maximum fee that a garage is allowed to charge for an MOT is £54.85, but you’ll often see them advertised for around £35-£45 to attract and retain business.

 A reliable car is more likely to pass its MOT check.
 Our survey of car owners reveals the most reliable cars.

 MOT test changes in England, Scotland and Wales introduced a new system from 20 May 2018 for categorising faults found with your car.
 The new MOT test also includes some new checks, plus stricter rules for diesel car emissions.

 Any defects that the MOT tester finds are now categorised as either ‘dangerous’, ‘major’ or ‘minor’.
 If your car is found to have a ‘dangerous’ or ‘major’ fault, it will fail its MOT.

 There are also now stricter emissions rules for diesel cars with diesel particulate filters (DPFs) installed.
 DPFs capture and store exhaust soot to reduce emissions from diesel cars.
 Your car will get a major fault (and fail its MOT) if the MOT tester can see any smoke coming from the exhaust, or find evidence of tampering with the DPF.

 Some additional checks for the tester to perform during the new MOT have also been introduced, such as checking whether tyres are underinflated, brake pad warning lights work and brake pads or discs are missing.

 The MOT certificate is also changing to reflect the new changes.
 Plus, some vehicles that are more than 40 years old will no longer require an MOT, provided they haven't been substantially altered.

 Car tyres must be the right type and size.
 If you've fitted a space-saver spare tyre onto one of your wheels, replace it with a standard wheel and tyre before the test.